 Secondly, anyone who believes that the release of the captured Indian pilot was Imran Khan’s decision is either an idiot or delusional.

-The writer makes one more stupid point:
+The genius writer (Bilal Lakhani) makes one more stupid point:

 I will correct it: “The delusional group of PTI followers (Youthias)” is Imran Khan’s and his party’s biggest contribution.